ShreyaSirgound/Instructli/README.md

 - Check the [Admin Access](#admin-access) section carefully before making any auth-related changes — remember env-var admins and UI/Supabase admins are managed differently, and it's easy to assume removing someone in the UI revokes all their access when it doesn't.
 - The `supabase/` directory should reflect the current database schema.
 If you make schema changes, keep migrations there in sync with your live Supabase project.
-- Since there's no local Shibboleth setup, be extra careful testing auth-related changes before pushing — the VM is effectively your only real testing ground for the login flow.
+- Since there's no local Shibboleth setup, be extra careful testing auth-related changes before pushing — use the `DEV_SHIB_IDENTITY` bypass (see [Running the App (Locally)](#running-the-app-locally)) to test as different users/admins